orrblue/urdf-loader-test-vr/README.md

 ### Drawing Task
 Draw over an outlined curve on the whiteboard.

-*options:*\n
-debug (bool): Indicate to backend that data is for debugging instead of real experiment data\n robotControlled (bool): Choose to draw by either holding the marker at the controller poisition or by having the robot hold the marker.\n setRobot (str): Name of the robot to set at start of task.
-If not specified, uses current robot.\n adjustedControl (bool): Rotate marker to hold controller differently when controller controlled, or move center of rotation when robot controlled\n distFromWhiteboard (float): Distance away from whiteboard for the marker to start drawing\n drawVibrationStrength (float): Specifies how much controller vibrates when drawing. default: 0 or no vibration\n rotationBased (bool): Choose whether the drawing functionality will involve a projection perpendicular to the whiteboard (false) or parallel to the marker (true).\n stopOnCollision (bool): Add fake collision behavior between the marker and the whiteboard.\n pointerSize (float): Size of projection pointer.
-If not specified, there will be no projection pointer.\n color (str): Color of drawn lines.\n lineWidth (float): Width of drawn lines.\n traceName (str): Name of trace to draw over specified in traces.js.\n curveScale (float): Amount the trace is scaled by.\n distFromCurve (float): Distance from start and end points to be considered for clear condition.\n bufferSize (int): Determines frequency of network requests.
+*options:*

+debug (bool): Indicate to backend that data is for debugging instead of real experiment data

+robotControlled (bool): Choose to draw by either holding the marker at the controller poisition or by having the robot hold the marker.

+setRobot (str): Name of the robot to set at start of task.
+If not specified, uses current robot.

+adjustedControl (bool): Rotate marker to hold controller differently when controller controlled, or move center of rotation when robot controlled

+distFromWhiteboard (float): Distance away from whiteboard for the marker to start drawing

+drawVibrationStrength (float): Specifies how much controller vibrates when drawing. default: 0 or no vibration

+rotationBased (bool): Choose whether the drawing functionality will involve a projection perpendicular to the whiteboard (false) or parallel to the marker (true).

+stopOnCollision (bool): Add fake collision behavior between the marker and the whiteboard.

+pointerSize (float): Size of projection pointer.
+If not specified, there will be no projection pointer.

+color (str): Color of drawn lines.

+lineWidth (float): Width of drawn lines.

+traceName (str): Name of trace to draw over specified in traces.js.

+curveScale (float): Amount the trace is scaled by.

+distFromCurve (float): Distance from start and end points to be considered for clear condition.

+bufferSize (int): Determines frequency of network requests.

 ### Erasing Task
 Erase pre-existing lines on the whiteboard.

-*options:*\n
-debug (bool): Indicate to backend that data is for debugging instead of real experiment data\n robotControlled (bool): Choose to draw by either holding the marker at the controller poisition or by having the robot hold the marker.\n setRobot (str): Name of the robot to set at start of task.
-If not specified, uses current robot.\n distFromWhiteboard (float): Distance away from whiteboard for all corners of eraser to start erasing\n eraseVibrationStrength (float): Specifies how much controller vibrates when erasing. default: 0 or no vibration\n stopOnCollision (bool): Add fake collision behavior between the eraser and the whiteboard.\n color (str): Color of pre-existing lines.\n lineWidth (float): Width of pre-existing lines.\n pathName (str): Name of line to erase specified in erasePaths.js.\n bufferSize (int): Determines frequency of network requests.
+*options:*

+debug (bool): Indicate to backend that data is for debugging instead of real experiment data

+robotControlled (bool): Choose to draw by either holding the marker at the controller poisition or by having the robot hold the marker.

+setRobot (str): Name of the robot to set at start of task.
+If not specified, uses current robot.

+distFromWhiteboard (float): Distance away from whiteboard for all corners of eraser to start erasing

+eraseVibrationStrength (float): Specifies how much controller vibrates when erasing. default: 0 or no vibration

+stopOnCollision (bool): Add fake collision behavior between the eraser and the whiteboard.

+color (str): Color of pre-existing lines.

+lineWidth (float): Width of pre-existing lines.

+pathName (str): Name of line to erase specified in erasePaths.js.

+bufferSize (int): Determines frequency of network requests.

 ### window.setRobot(robotName)
-Change the current robot.\n
+Change the current robot.

-robotName = "sawyer" -> set the robot to sawyer\n
+robotName = "sawyer" -> set the robot to sawyer

 robotName = "ur5" -> set the robot to ur5

 ## Design